gbmhunter/blog/content/pages/programming/embedded-linux/zynq/building-linux-for-the-zynq-zc702-eval-kit-using-yocto/_index.md

-{{< figure src="/images/2017/04/xilinx-zc702-yocto-linux-build-qemu-boot-console-screenshot.png" width="728px" caption="The final stages of a Yocto Linux (built for the Xilinx ZC702 dev. board) boot running in QEMU." caption-position="bottom" >}}
+{{< figure src="/images/2017/04/xilinx-zc702-yocto-linux-build-qemu-boot-console-screenshot.png" width="728px" caption="The final stages of a Yocto Linux (built for the Xilinx ZC702 dev. board) boot running in QEMU."  >}}